libretro/docs/docs/guides/install-android.md

 | `com.retroarch.aarch64` | `arm64-v8a`                                  | 64-bit ARM                                                 |
 | `com.retroarch.ra32`    | `armeabi-v7a`                                | 32-bit ARM                                                 |

-Package names are named with an architecture suffix: `.aarch64` is a 64-bit build, `.ra32` is a 32-bit build, and no suffix is a universal build that opts for 64-bit if your system supports it.
+Package names are named with an architecture suffix: `aarch64` is a 64-bit build, `ra32` is a 32-bit build, and no suffix is a universal build that opts for 64-bit if your system supports it.
+This suffix is also used in retroarch.comi apk filenamess.
 32-bit support on Android is slowly being phased out by the industry, but these builds remain available for older devices or specific use cases.

 `com.retroarch` supports multiple instruction sets beyond ARM, including `x86` (32-bit Intel/AMD processors) and `x86_64` (64-bit Intel/AMD).
 These are used for Android-x86 projects, PC emulators, select Chromebooks, and some tablets running Android on Intel hardware.
 There are no standalone `x86` or `x86_64` releases of RetroArch like the 32-bit and 64-bit ARM variants; the universal package (`com.retroarch`) must be installed to access these ABIs.